Risk Factors Dashboard

 The following table shows our current executive officers:

 Helen L. Shan – Executive Vice President, Chief Financial Officer.
 Ms. Shan was appointed Executive Vice President, Chief Financial Officer effective July 23, 2024.
 As the Chief Financial Officer, she is responsible for FactSet's global finance organization and oversees all financial functions, including accounting, corporate development, financial planning and analysis, investor relations, real estate, tax, and treasury.
-Huber was appointed Executive Vice President, Chief Financial Officer of FactSet in October 2021.
-As Chief Financial Officer, she is responsible for FactSet’s global finance organization and oversees all financial functions, including accounting, corporate development, financial planning and analysis, treasury, tax and investor relations.
 She also served in this role from September 2018 through October 2021.
 From May 2021 through August 2024, Ms. Shan served as Executive Vice President, Chief Revenue Officer.
-Shan – Executive Vice President, Chief Revenue Officer.
-In that role, she was responsible for driving revenue growth by managing global sales, client solutions, marketing and media relations.
+Previously, she was at Marsh McLennan Companies, where she served in a variety of roles, including as the company's Corporate Treasurer and as Chief Financial Officer for Mercer.
 Prior to that, she was at Marsh McLennan Companies, where she served in a variety of roles, including as the company's Corporate Treasurer and as Chief Financial Officer for Mercer.
-Prior to that, she was at Marsh McLennan Companies, where she served in a variety of roles, including as the company's Corporate Treasurer and as Chief Financial Officer for Mercer, a professional services firm where she was responsible for global financial reporting and performance, operational finance, investments, and corporate strategy.
 Preceding that, Ms. Shan held executive positions at Pitney Bowes Inc. and J.P.
 Morgan.
-In September 2018, Ms. Shan joined the Board of Directors of EPAM Systems, Inc., a global provider of digital platform engineering and software development services, and currently is the Chairperson of the Audit Committee and also serves on the Compensation Committee., a global provider of digital platform engineering and software development services.
+In September 2018, Ms. Shan joined the Board of Directors of EPAM Systems, Inc. and currently is the Chairperson of the Audit Committee and also serves on the Compensation Committee.
 Ms. Shan holds dual degrees with a Bachelor of Science and a Bachelor of Applied Science from the University of Pennsylvania’s Wharton School of Business and School of Applied Science and Engineering.
 Ms. Shan also has a Master of Business Administration from Cornell University’s SC Johnson College of Business.

 Robert J. Robie – Executive Vice President, Head of Institutional Buyside.
 Mr. Robie was appointed Executive Vice President, Head of Institutional Buyside, effective September 1, 2023.
 In his current role, he oversees strategy, research, development and engineering for Institutional Buyside solutions.
 Prior to that, he served as Executive Vice President, Head of Analytics & Trading Solutions starting in September 2018.
 Mr. Robie joined FactSet in July 2000 as a Product Sales Specialist.
 During his tenure at FactSet, Mr. Robie has held several positions of increased responsibility, including Senior Director of Analytics and Director of Global Fixed Income.
 Although Mr. Robie joined FactSet in 2000, he did work at BTN Partners from 2004 through 2005 in their quantitative portfolio management and performance division, before returning to continue his career with FactSet.
 Mr. Robie holds a Bachelor of Arts in Economics and Fine Arts from Beloit College.